Learn more about what’s changed to help you plan your visit.

 You must arrive within the arrival slot shown on your ticket but are welcome to stay in the museum for as long as you like until closing time.

-As we begin to welcome visitors back to the museum, the reopening of the site will be phased, with parts of the museum including Hangar 4 (The Concorde Experience) and the Parachute Store opening first.
-The Military Aviation and Civil Aviation Hangars will reopen from 17 August 2020.
+As we begin to welcome visitors back to the museum, the reopening of the site will be phased.
+Currently open are Hangar 4 (The Concorde Experience) and the Parachute Store, along with the Military Aviation and Civil Aviation Hangars.

 Some interactive displays will be temporarily closed for your safety, and the Concorde audio guide will also be temporarily unavailable.